jcausey-astate/hugo-remark-academic/readme.md

 ```
 theme = "remark-academic"
 ```
-### Generate new slides
+### Generate new slideshows

-Inside the presentation folder do:
+Inside the presentations folder do:

 ```bash
 hugo new 001_First_Day_Lecture.md